 What our specialists say

-Our 12 day Discovering Burma and Northern Thailand Tour will suit the first time visitor, providing an affordable tour of Myanmar and Northern Thailand's main highlights.
-Our tour starts in the former capital Yangon, with its rich architectural heritage and the shimmering Shwedagon Pagoda, before flying north to Bagan, the plain of temples and stupas.
-Our next stop is Mandalay, a city whose significant charms need to be uncovered.
-Then we fly to Inle Lake with its serene stilted villages and interesting tribal markets.
+Our 12 day Myanmar (Burma) and Northern Thailand Tour will suit the first time visitor, providing an affordable tour of Myanmar and Northern Thailand's main highlights.
+Our tour starts in the former capital Yangon, with its rich architectural heritage and the shimmering Shwedagon Pagoda, before flying north to Bagan, the plain of temples and stupas; Mandalay, a city whose significant charms need to be uncovered; and Inle Lake with its serene stilted villages and interesting tribal markets.

 Your request has been successfully delivered to our team, we will get back to you as soon as possible.

-Day 01: Yangon arrival
+Day 01: Yangon Arrival

 Mingalabar!
 Welcome to Myanmar!
 Upon arrival at Yangon International Airport, you will be welcomed by our Asia Senses guide, then be transferred to your hotel for check in.
 Take a short break at your hotel.

-This city tour will introduce the main highlights of Yangon, including the revered Chaukhtatgyi Pagoda which is built in 1966 and houses a striking reclining Buddha image that measures an impressive 65 metres long and 16 metres high.
-Then take a visit to Sule Pagoda known in Burmese as the Kyaik Athok Zedi, is surrounded by busy streets, a market and colonial era buildings.
+The half day city tour in the will introduce the main highlights of Yangon, including the revered Chaukhtatgyi Pagoda which is built in 1966 and houses a striking reclining Buddha image that measures an impressive 65 metres long and 16 metres high.
+Then take a visit to Sule Pagoda known in Burmese as the Kyaik Athok Zedi, and surrounded by busy streets, a market and colonial era buildings.